ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 Secondly, it means that you'll always need to supply an X value in order to calculate a Y value.

-If you used the robot's current position as that X value, then Pathfinder's target position would be exactly the same as its current position, so it would not move at all.
+If you used the robot's current position as that X value, then Zenfinder's target position would be exactly the same as its current position, so it would not move at all.